SebRincon/genui/REFACTOR_IMPLEMENTATION.md

 ### Initial State

 - The implementation plan has been created and is ready for review.
 No code changes have been made yet.

+### Phase 1

+- Completed all server-side refactoring tasks.
+- Removed session management, caching, and Firebase dependencies.
+- Updated schemas, flows, and tests to reflect the new stateless architecture.
+- Encountered and resolved several linting and testing issues.
+- The server is now fully stateless.

+### Phase 2

+- Completed all client-side refactoring tasks.
+- Removed session management from the client.
+- Updated `GenUIClient` and `UiAgent` to send the catalog with each request.
+- Updated tests to reflect the new stateless API.
+- The client is now fully stateless.

+### Phase 3

+- Updated the example application to remove the call to `startSession`.
+- Updated the client and server implementation documentation to reflect the new stateless architecture.
+- The refactor is now complete.